scmacdon/Photo/Readme.md

 *	Water - 93.501465
 *	Lake - 87.28128

 In addition, this application uses the Simple Email Service (SES) to send a report to a given email recipient.
-In this tutorial, you create a Spring Boot application named AWS Photo Analyzer application.
+In this tutorial, you create a Spring Boot application named *AWS Photo Analyzer*.
 The Spring Boot APIs are used to build a model, different views, and a controller.
 For more information, see [Spring Boot - Securing Web Applications](https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm).

 This application uses these AWS Services:
 *	Amazon Rekognition